-- 17. Acceptable macronutrient distribution ranges (AMDRs) are expressed as a percentage of total energy intake, because an intake of each depends on intake of the others or of the total energy requirement of the individual.
+- 17. Acceptable macronutrient distribution ranges (AMDRs) are expressed as a percentage of total energy intake because an intake of each depends on intake of the others or of the total energy requirement of the individual.
 Increasing or decreasing one energy source while consuming a set amount of kilocalories affects the intake of the other sources of energy. - a.
 Both the statement and the reason are correct and related. - b.
 Both the statement and the reason are correct but are not related. - c.
 The statement is correct, but the reason is not correct. - d.
 The statement is not correct, but the reason is correct. - e.
 Neither the statement nor the reason is correct.

-An example of one source of energy being substituted for another: If an individual who routinely consumes 2,000 kcal decides to reduce amount of fat, either the protein or carbohydrate intake would need to increase proportionately.
+Both the statement and the reason are correct and related.
+For example, if an individual who routinely consumes 2000 kcal decides to reduce the amount of fat ingested, either the protein or carbohydrate intake would need to increase proportionately.

 - 18. The nutrient-based reference value that is defined as dietary energy intake predicted to maintain energy balance in healthy individuals of a defined age, gender, and weight is the:

-- a. acceptable macronutrient distribution ranges (AMDR).
+- a. acceptable macronutrient distribution ranges (AMDRs).

 - b. estimated energy requirement (EER).

 - c. recommended daily allowance (RDA).

 - d. estimated average requirement (EAR).